AleXoundOS/mirror-hackage/README.md

 ## usage

 Get recent [hackage.json](https://github.com/input-output-hk/hackage.nix/blob/master/hackage.json).
-Run `mirror-hackage` provided `hackage.json` in the current directory or passed via `--hackage-json` command line option.
+Run `mirror-hackage` provided with `hackage.json` in the current directory or passed via `--hackage-json` command line option.

-Download can be stopped (`Ctrl+C`) at any moment and resumed after.
+Download can be stopped (`Ctrl+C`) at any moment and resumed later.

 ## stats

-As of 2020-07-06 running `mirror-hackage` means downloading of 251211 files.
+As of 2020-07-06 running `mirror-hackage` means downloading of 251k files, 13 GiB.